bes1002t/Broker_Benchmarks/README.md

 These Benchmarks are developed with Java so a working JDK should be installed on your machine (I used JDK 1.8, I don't know whether there are problems with lower versions.).

 This Readme just contains short instructions how to run all benchmarks.
-If you need more information please look to the wiki page.
+If you need more information please look on the wiki page.
 There are several explanations to message protocols, message brokers and how to use these benchmarks in detail.
-Probably you can find some issues or improvements to my source code or wiki pages.
+Probably you can find some issues or improvements in my source code or wiki pages.
 If that's the case please let me know.

 #Supported Brokers and its messaging protocols
 - RabbitMQ AMQP (is using AMQP per default)